tamimrahmanriyad/Duplicate-Value-Checker/README.md

 ## 💡 What It Does

 This project scans a JSON file (`find.txt`) for repeated values within a specified field, then lists those duplicates in `output.txt`.
-It’s perfect for quick data validation, especially when working with structured content like API responses or export files.
+It’s perfect for quick data validation, especially when working with structured content, such as API responses or export files.

 ## 📁 Folder Contents